You exercise, you rarely eat junk food, but you still don’t feel like you are healthy. So, what could be causing you to come up short?

 This might seem like an odd habit, but anyone with children or partners will probably immediately understand this.
-Finishing off your children's or partner's meals for the sake of not wasting it can increase your calorie intake without realising it.
+Finishing off your children’s or partner’s meals for the sake of not wasting them can increase your calorie intake without realizing it.

 1) Cook smaller meals,

 2) Throw your partner/kid’s food away

 3) Save their leftovers for your lunch the next day.

 Make a rule that whatever happens, you eat your meal and nobody else’s.